Principal vs Agency: Key Differences Explained

 For businesses dealing with a high volume of transactions, manually assessing each one is not just inefficient—it's a recipe for error.
 You have to determine if you're a principal or an agent for every single good or service you provide.
 This is where technology becomes your best friend.
 An automated revenue recognition system can apply your documented rules consistently across thousands of transactions in real-time.
 It removes the guesswork and human error from the equation, ensuring that each sale is categorized correctly according to ASC 606.
 By automating this critical judgment, you can close your books faster and with greater confidence, knowing your revenue is reported accurately.

-Best Practices for Managing Data
+Practical Tips for Managing Your Data

 The entire principal vs. agent decision hinges on one key concept: control.
 According to accounting standards, you're the principal if you control the good or service before it gets to the customer.
 But how do you prove control?
 With data.
 You need clean, accessible data on inventory, fulfillment, and customer terms to back up your position.
 This means centralizing your data from different systems—like your ERP, CRM, and payment processor—into a single source of truth.
 When your data is organized and reliable, you have the evidence you need to justify your reporting decisions.
 Having seamless integrations with HubiFi is essential for creating this unified view.

-Keeping Up with Regulations
+How to Keep Up with Changing Regulations

 Accounting standards aren't set in stone.
 Regulations evolve, and interpretations can be refined over time.
 Staying compliant means staying informed.
 Your finance team should have access to ongoing training and resources to keep up with any changes to revenue recognition rules.
 This could involve subscribing to updates from accounting standard-setters or following reputable financial publications.
 A great way to stay current is by regularly reading expert analysis on topics that matter to your business.
 Keeping an eye on insightful articles, like those on the HubiFi blog, can help you understand how regulatory shifts might impact your operations and ensure your compliance framework is always up to date.